-You never know what will happen and it’s good to be prepared.
-When you are camping, driving across the country, or a natural, manmade disaster hits, you need are going to want to be ready.
-Just like you have a first aid kit for the humans in your home, it’s important to keep a first aid kit handy for the canines in your life.
+You never know what will happen when it comes to accidents and emergencies, so it’s good to be prepared.
+When you’re camping, when you’re driving across the country, or when a natural disaster hits, you need to be ready.
+Just like you have a first-aid kit for the humans in your home, it’s important to keep a first-aid kit handy for the canines in your life.

-1. Paperwork: Vaccination & Medical Records and Emergency Phone Numbers
+1. Paperwork: Vaccination & Medical Records And Emergency Phone Numbers

 If you go out of town and leave your pup with a dogsitter or friend, be sure they know where the paperwork and contacts are in the event of an emergency.

 2. Hydrogen Peroxide

 During a crisis is not the time you want to learn how to do this kind of thing.
 You should also print out the instructions.
 In the event of a natural disaster, you may not have electricity or internet service, so having a hard copy of something like this could be a lifesaver.

 3. Antibiotic Ointment

 If you and your pup are the outdoorsy type, it is advisable to keep this type of item on you at all times.

 4. Gauze, Scissors, Tape, Rubber Gloves

 In an emergency situation, gauze can control bleeding, act as a temporary brace for suspected fractures, and can even be a makeshift muzzle in a pinch.
-Tape can also act as a makeshift muzzle and scissors can cut an old shirt into strips to make a more solid bandage for larger wounds or to help if you run out of gauze.
+Tape can hold gauze or other first-aid items in place, and scissors can cut an old shirt into strips to make a more solid bandage for larger wounds or to help if you run out of gauze.
 Rubber gloves are essential to any medical emergency.

 5. Wet Or Grooming Wipes

-Wipes are great for wiping off muddy paws before getting in the car, messy bathroom situations, or for when your dog decides to roll around in some unknown patch of grass.
+Wipes are great for cleaning off muddy paws before getting in the car, for messy accidents, or for when your dog decides to roll around in some unknown patch of grass.
 You can also use them to clean dirt or blood off of a wound to get a better look, or to clean an eye or ear.

-6. A Towel or Blanket
+6. A Towel Or Blanket

-A towel or blanket also offer a soft surface for you to rest your dog for an examination if the ground is too hot, hard or covered in sharp rocks and you need to get a better look at what’s going on.
+A towel or blanket also offer a soft surface for you to rest your dog for an examination if the ground is too hot, hard, or covered in sharp rocks and you need to get a better look at what’s going on.

 7. Collapsible Travel Food and Water Bowls

 These are great in emergency and non-emergency situations alike.
 Long hikes, cross-country road trips, anytime you are away from home you should have at least one collapsible bowl with you, or something to give your dog water.

-Be sure to keep a bottle of water for your dog in case you don’t have access to your normal supply, and keep an emergency stash of food in case of shortage or to help disctract your dog in an emergency or reward him for his bravery after he’s allowed you to remove a thorn or tick.
+Be sure to keep a bottle of water for your dog in case you don’t have access to your normal supply, and keep an emergency stash of food in case of shortage or to help distract your dog in an emergency.
+Or you can just reward them for their bravery after they’ve allowed you to remove a thorn or tick.

 If you are traveling and lose or can’t find the medication, you will always have a backup supply so you don’t have to panic or spend a day having your vet call in a prescription across the country.

 10. A Creature Comfort

-Keep an old favorite toys or blanket that you were thinking of retiring and put it in the first aid kit.
-The sight and smells of a beloved object can help settle them down, soothe and comfort in particularly trying situations.
+Keep an old favorite toy or blanket that you were thinking of retiring and put it in the first-aid kit.
+The sight and smells of a beloved object can help settle them down, soothe, and comfort in particularly trying situations.

-11. Extra Leash, Collar and Poop Bags
+11. Extra Leash, Collar, And Poop Bags

 It’s never a bad idea to have an extra collar and leash around.
-I’ve seen dogs snap leashes in accidents and they are very useful if you happen upon a lost or stray animal out on the highway or in the mountains and want to get them to the local vet or nearest town.
+I’ve seen dogs snap leashes in accidents, and they are very useful if you happen upon a lost or stray animal out on the highway or in the mountains and want to get them to the local vet or nearest town.
 Those free ones the vet sends home with you sometimes are perfect for your emergency kit or just to keep in your car in the event of an emergency.

-Extra batteries are important too and you may want to consider solar powered flashlights.
-They are perfect for emergencies, just make sure you store it in a place where it will get plenty of light to stay charged up.
+Extra batteries are important, too, and you may want to consider solar powered flashlights.
+They are perfect for emergencies and charge up in the light for when you need them in the dark.
+Just make sure you store it in a place where it will get plenty of light to stay charged up.
 I keep mine hanging in the kitchen window so they are always ready to go.

-13. A First Aid Book
+13. A Guide Book For Pet First Aid

-If you panicked at the idea of even attempting First Aid on a dog, maybe you should brush up your skills.
+If you panicked at the idea of even attempting CPR on a dog, maybe you should brush up your skills.